7 IoT Security Practices for IoT Projects!

 IoT Security is always a concern when developing your IoT projects and Network World’s Bob Violino has developed 7 security practices you may not have considered, in his article, “7 Steps to Enhance IoT Security”.
 These practices range from big moves to small adjustments to ensure network, systems, data, and devices are protected.
 As we read his article, a thought came to mind – How do Lantronix embedded IoT products “stack up”?

-But before we look at what makes up these 7 practices for IoT security, let’s look at how the IoT device manufacturers are being challenged by new legislation in Californian (senate bill # 327) and the United Kingdom as an example.
-In California, a new bill goes into effect January 1, 2020, that will require manufacturers of internet-connected devices to increase their security capabilities to better protect consumer data transition through their devices.
-This will have wide-sweeping effects on the sales of Internet of Things (IoT) devices impacting many everyday products.
+But before we look at what makes up these 7 practices for IoT security, let’s look at how the IoT device manufacturers are being challenged by legislation in Californian (senate bill # 327) and the United Kingdom as an example.
+In California, a bill went into effect January 1, 2020, that requires manufacturers of internet-connected devices to increase their security capabilities to better protect consumer data transition through their devices.
+This has had wide-sweeping effects on the sales of Internet of Things (IoT) devices impacting many everyday products.

-This new California IoT legislation will seriously impact manufacturers of IoT devices not just in California but across the United States.
+The California IoT legislation has seriously impact manufacturers of IoT devices not just in California but across the United States.
 The first step in analyzing whether the law is applicable to your company is to determine whether your company produces “connected devices.”
 If your company does manufacture such devices that connect directly or indirectly to the Internet, and those devices are sold or offered for sale in California, then this IoT legislation is applicable.

-Following in California’s footsteps, the United Kingdom recently proposed similar IoT security legislation that is working its way to becoming law.
-If approved, the UK legislation would mandate:
+Following in California’s footsteps, the United Kingdom has instituted similar IoT security legislation that has become law.
+The UK legislation mandates:

 - IoT device passwords are unique and not re settable to any universal factory default (as is the case in the California law);

 - Manufacturers of Internet-connected devices provide a public point of contact as part of a vulnerability disclosure policy to enable issues to be reported to the manufacturer; and